 Permanency options

 Child welfare recognizes that children and youth can work towards permanency through a variety of situations.
 In 2005 this recognition was expressed in the Ministry of Children, Community and Social Services’s Child Welfare Transformation strategic plan.
 The Transformation plan focused on expanding and enhancing the range of permanency options available to children and youth in care.
-This perspective was also endorsed by the Commission to Promote Sustainable Child Welfare in 2012 when it stated, “We need to recognize that the best setting for a child or youth should be based on his/her needs, not on an ideological framework that promotes one level of care as “better” than another.
+This perspective was also endorsed by the Commission to Promote Sustainable Child Welfare in 2012 when it stated, “We need to recognize that the best setting for a child or youth should be based on their needs, not on an ideological framework that promotes one level of care as ‘better’ than another.”

 Permanency and the Performance Indicators Project

-CASs currently collect data on permanency through the Performance Indicators Project.
+Child welfare agencies currently collect data on permanency through the Performance Indicators Project.
 The PI Project measures permanency at the point of discharge from care and includes transition to adulthood, kin service, customary care, legal custody, and adoption.

 What is admission prevention?